 Frequently Asked Questions

 The following list of FAQs and responses begins with general information about the Academy leading into a section on Academics.
-To read other FAQ pages on this website, visit: Reno School Admissions and the Online High School FAQs.
+To read other FAQ pages on this website, visit: Reno campus admissions and the online campus FAQs.

 General Information about the Academy